- Linear Technology

 Just for completeness, some vendors offer a software only solution.
 An example is CA with its Brightstor product.

-The following table describes the Oracle VSM 6 system, an IBM TS7700, a Fujutsu CS8400, an HDS VTF and an Dell EMC DLm 8000.
+The following table describes the Oracle VSM 6 system, an IBM TS7700, a Fujutsu CS8400, an HDS VTF a Dell EMC DLm 8000 and an Optica zVT 5000-iNAS.
 The table includes the terms used by each supplier to describe the components.

 4*Gbe and 4*FC for replication